 - Variegation symptoms on leaves, sometimes also on flowers

 - Leaf malformation, yellowing mosaic, yellow ringspot

 There is no treatment other than to prune out affected branches.
-The virus symptoms do not appear to adversely affect the plant’s vigour or flowering, however, they may spread to other camellias in the garden.
+The virus symptoms do not appear to adversely affect the plant’s vigour or flowering.
+They may spread to other camellias in the garden, however.

 Viruses are frequently transmitted through propagated material but, depending on the virus, can also be transmitted via insect or mite vectors, pollen, mechanical transfer via contaminated hands and tools, and nematode vectors in the soil.
 Some viruses can be transmitted via seed, but generally these are a minority and therefore seed propagation is often a useful way to ensure virus-free plant material.

 Virus of camellia can all be transmitted to the next generation through propagation procedures.
 Information on the vectors for newly discovered camellia viruses is still to be obtained.
 However, from knowledge of the transmission of other viruses in the same taxonomic group it is thought that these viruses may be transmitted by mites, insect vectors and pollen.